maxbeber/deep-water/README.md

 The following techniques have been applied during training:

-Height shift up to 30%
+- Height shift up to 30%;
 - Horizontal flip;
 - Rotation up to 45 degrees;
 - No shear;
 - Vertical flip;
 - Width shift up to 30%;
 - Zoom between 75% and 125%.

+## Metrics

+The following metrics have been used to evaluate the model:

+- Jaccard Index
+- Dice Coefficient

+More information about these metrics can be found [here](https://towardsdatascience.com/metrics-to-evaluate-your-semantic-segmentation-model-6bcb99639aa2).

 ## Baseline